Quad9DNS/documentation/docs/Setup_Guides/iOS/iOS_14_and_later_(Encrypted).md

 ## Overview

-DNS over TLS (DoT) and DNS over HTTPS (DoH) are now supported natively in iOS versions 14 and higher.
-Using a .mobileconfig profile removes the need for a separate app, like DNSCloak, to use encrypted DNS.

 Please follow the steps below to install the Quad9 DNS Profile.
 Requires iOS 14 or later.

 !!! failure "VPNs, iCloud Private Relay, Little Snitch"